 - Do you know that there are dollars available for motorcycle safety and awareness?

 Please help the Motorcycle Rights Organizations in Arizona to prevent our Governments from restricting our ability to ride free.
-With your help, we can eliminate the emission testing of motorcycles in Arizona, fight our national-level battles with the EPA and NHTSA, and effectively watchdog the Arizona legislators who, on a yearly basis, have entertained the idea of introducing a mandatory helmet law in our state.
+With your help, we have eliminated the emission testing of motorcycles in Arizona, we continue to fight our national-level battles with the EPA and NHTSA, and effectively watchdog the Arizona legislators who, on a yearly basis, have entertained the idea of introducing a mandatory helmet law in our state.

 Do you live in Arizona?
 Do you ride a motorcycle?
 If so, you need to join ABATE of AZ.
 If you care about your rights as a biker, you'll do it.

 ABATE of AZ PSA Airing on KDKB Radio